 As a golfing enthusiast, there is a high chance that you know other players who share your passion.
 Those players who have tested their skills in many different courses are a very useful resource in your quest.
 You should ask them for recommendations for suitable golf courses for your playing level.
 The important thing is that the person you are asking should know your game and also know many courses.
 From this list you can narrow down the choices based on other criteria.

 For more informed recommendations, consult a professional golfer.
 Most golf courses have some PGA experts who work either as trainers or in other capacities.
 Get one of the professionals who know your playing ability and ask them for suitable golf courses.
 Your trainer is especially well positioned to offer useful recommendations.

 When looking for a suitable golf course, the internet is a very useful resource.
 You can use a golf courses’ official website to find out more about each course.
 Knowing your game, choose the course that is doable but still challenging to you.
-There are websites and blogs that are dedicated to reviewing the playing experience on the various courses.
-The comments of other players in your playing level should help guide your decision.
+You should also read what other players who have used the course have to say.
+You should especially look for comments from players on your level.

 Every player should know their drive length or yardage when they reach a certain playing level.
 Different players will have different drive lengths depending on their natural ability and skill.
 Knowing this figure, choose a golf course which offers an appropriate length between the holes.
 You should be able to complete the course within the allowed number of strokes without exceeding too much.

 Demo days usually offer an inexpensive way of learning more about a course and gauging your ability.
 Most golf courses offer demo days whereby players can have a feel of the course.
 The benefit of this method is that on top of experiencing the course first hand, you also do it free of charge.
 You can use such days to determine how appropriate a certain course is to your playing ability.
 It may be more inconveniencing to take advantage of demo days for courses that are too far.